rajatgirotra/study/cplusplus/src/boost/interprocess/0_README.txt

 The segment manager initializes the memory algorithm and tells this memory manager that it should not use the memory where the rest of the segment manager's member are placed for dynamic allocations (you see that depicted in the diagram above).
 The other members of the segment manager are a recursive mutex (defined by the memory algorithm's mutex_family::recursive_mutex typedef member), and two indexes (maps): one to implement named allocations, and another one to implement "unique instance" allocations.
 The memory needed to store these two indexes (maps) is also allocated by the memory algorithm

 The first index is a map with a pointer to a c-string (the name of the named object) as a key and a structure with information of the dynamically allocated object (the most important being the address and the size of the object).
-The second index is used to implement "unique instances" and is basically the same as the first index, but the name of the object comes from a typeid(T).name() operation
+The second index is used to implement "unique instances" and is basically the same as the first index, but the name of the object comes from a typeid(T).name() operation.

 As seen, the segment manager knows nothing about shared memory/memory mapped files.
 The segment manager itself does not allocate portions of the segment, it just asks the memory algorithm to allocate the needed memory from the rest of the segment.
 The segment manager is a class built above the memory algorithm that offers named object construction, unique instance constructions, and many other services..